Technology

 • Heavier than Express — more dependencies, slower cold start

-• Angular-style architecture can feel unfamiliar
+• Angular-style architecture can feel unfamiliar to developers from other backgrounds

 Flask